 - DIMM DDR 4: 288 Pins

-Except for the DDR 1 RAM, the desktop based DIMM RAMs have a higher pin count compared to SO-DIMM sticks.
+Unlike the DDR 1 RAM, desktop-based DIMM RAMs have a higher pin count than SO-DIMM sticks.

 Can The SO-DIMM Physically Fit in Desktops Right Out of the Box?